Temmon/Bibliomantic_Oracles/readme.md

 4. Install the necessary libraries by running `pip install -r requirements.txt`

-5. Install libraries that spacy needs to run.

   a.
+If installing torch causes problems (the process may get killed on systems with small amounts of memory), install it by itself with `pip install torch --no-cache-dir`

+5. Install libraries that spacy and nltk need to run.

-Run `pip install -m spacy download en_core_web_sm`
+  a. `python install -m spacy download en_core_web_sm`

   b.
-Follow nltk's instructions or let me know if nltk complains at you.
+Install wordnet `python install_wordnet.py`

-6. Create helpful empty directories: output, temp, and texts
+6. Create helpful empty directories: `mkdir output temp texts`

-7. If you want, deactivate the virtual environment by running `deactivate`
+7. If you need to, deactivate the virtual environment by running `deactivate`

 ### To run